-RESP stands for Registered Education Savings Plan which is a government of Canada post-secondary education savings program aimed to help and encourage families save and invest in their children’s higher education.
+RESP stands for Registered Education Savings Plan which is a government of Canada post-secondary education savings program aimed to help and encourage families to save and invest in their children’s higher education.

-RESP is a tax-sheltered account which allows your children’s post-secondary education savings to grow tax-free and remain tax-free as long as the funds stay inside the RESP shelter.
+RESP is a tax-sheltered account that allows your children’s post-secondary education savings to grow tax-free and remain tax-free as long as the funds stay inside the RESP shelter.
 RESP also allows you to benefit from federal and provincial education grants that top off your personal contributions within limits of the RESP contract.

 RESP = Tax-Advantaged Growth + Government Grants